What is a councillor?

 Councillors have three main components to their work.

-1. Decision making- through meeting and attending committees with other elected members/ councillors decide which activities to support/ where money should be spent/ what services should be delivered and what policies should be implemented
+1. Decision making- through meetings and attending committees with other elected members.
+Councillors decide which activities to support, where money should be spent, what services should be delivered and what policies should be implemented

 2. Monitoring – councillors make sure that their decisions lead to efficient and effective services by keeping an eye on how well things are working